escopecz/veetr/readme.md

    - Go to Settings > Connections > Wi-Fi (or Settings > Wi-Fi, depending on your device)
    - Wait for "Luna_Sailing" to appear in the list of available networks
    - Tap on "Luna_Sailing" to connect
-   - Enter the password (default: "lunapassword")
+   - No password required (default: open network)
    - If a "This Wi-Fi network has no internet access" message appears, tap "Yes" or "Connect anyway"
    - Some Android devices may automatically switch back to mobile data; if this happens, you may need to disable mobile data temporarily